-The original 13-square mile site where Henderson began was close to becoming a ghost town after the end of World War II.
+The history of Henderson Nevada starts with the original 13-square mile site that was close to becoming a ghost town after the end of World War II.
 But what started off as a worker’s settlement held strong and became a booming city in Nevada.
 In 1931, what is now Hoover Dam began construction near the area?
 It was called Jericho Heights, and this early settlement was comprised of dam workers.

 The small village of dam laborers altered over the course of construction.
 The year 1932 brought important changes for the fledgling town.
 Formerly known as Jericho Heights, the area that is now Henderson became Midway City.
 The city began to grow, and the first school district opened the same year.
 Construction on the dam continued until 1935.